-Weekly/daily compilation of presidential documents (AE 2.109:) was formerly a weekly publication including speeches, addresses, and other public communications of the President.
-It is now issued daily.
-Older issues are available in the HeinOnline Presidential Library.
+Includes speeches, addresses, and other public communications of the president.
+Older issues are available in the HeinOnline Presidential Library (UHM login required).

 Presidential directives are not considered public documents and they are not published in the compilations of presidential documents.
-Information about where to find them is available here.
+Information about where to find them is available from the Library of Congress.